-Heart Disease In Pets
+Heart Disease in Pets

-What is heart failure?
+What is heart disease?

 When the heart is unable to function correctly, there is a build-up of fluid pressure within the circulatory system.
-This can cause ‘leakage’ of fluid into the chest or abdomen and is responsible for many of the clinical signs seen with heart disease.
+This can cause leakage of fluid into the chest or abdomen and is responsible for many of the clinical signs seen with heart disease.

-Clinical signs
+Clinical signs of heart disease:

 • coughing